AbobakerSaeed12/giphy/README.md

 **AS A** typer
 **I WANT TO** use gifs
-**SO THAT** i show facial expressions
+**SO THAT** i show facial expressions.

-to check out the website use this Link https://abobakersaeed12.github.io/giphy/index.html
+To check out the website use this Link https://abobakersaeed12.github.io/giphy/index.html